stardot/beebem-windows/README.txt

 Uninstalling BeebEm
 -------------------

-If you wish to uninstall BeebEm then use the 'Add or Remove Programs' option in the Windows Control Panel/Settings.
-Note that any files you have placed in the BeebEm directory yourself will not be removed.
+If you wish to uninstall BeebEm then select the 'Uninstall' option in the BeebEm start menu options or use the 'Add or Remove Programs' option in the Windows Control Panel/Settings.
+Note that any files you have added to your "My Documents\BeebEm" directory will not be removed.

 Authors